LattePandaTeam/Docs/content/3rd_delta_edition/touch_and_display.md

 !!! warning
     Make sure to connect the touch display and double-check the eDP cable and touch cable is installed correctly before turning on your LattePanda.
 Failure to follow these instructions below may cause a short circuit and damage the LattePanda or display device.

-1. Ensure LattePanda is powered off and disconnected from the power supply cable.
+1. Ensure LattePanda is powered off and disconnected from power supply cable.
 2. Insert and secure the eDP cable as described in the previous section.
 3. Open the touch panel latch on the bottom of LattePanda.
 4. Align the touch panel cable with the touch panel connector on LattePanda.
 Make sure the gold finger of the touch panel cable faces away from the bottom of LattePanda.